hx394/SLAM_initialization/README.md

 ### The improvement made by NEU students:
 Please see the upcoming report in the git repo.
-Too run the experiment.py file, make sure you have the correct path and set "is3D" parameter to a correct boolean.
+To run the experiment.py file, make sure you have the correct path and set "is3D" parameter to a correct boolean.

 ### Requirements